Climate of Islamabad: February

-The weather of Islamabad in February is warmer than that of January.
+The weather in Islamabad in February is warmer than that of January.
 The weather remains mild.
-Western Disturbance causes rainfall just like in January but the frequency and intensity of western disturbances is more than that of January.
-Average rainfall is relatively greater than January totaling to 84.1 millimetres at Chaklala airport and 89mm at Zero Point official observatory (3.31 in).
-In 2013, record (Highest) rainfall of 306.1 millimetres (12.05 in) at Chaklala airport was observed and a thunderstorms breakout was experienced from three western disturbances that caused bizarre conditions of frequent hailstorms and 93 kilometres per hour (58 mph) wind gusts.[8]
+Western Disturbance causes rainfall just like in January but the frequency and intensity of Western Disturbances are grater than in January.
+Average rainfall is relatively greater than January totaling to 84.1 mm at Chaklala airport and 89 mm at Zero Point official observatory.
+In 2013, record (Highest) rainfall of 306.1 mm at Chaklala airport was observed and a thunderstorms outbreak was experienced from three Western Disturbances that caused bizarre conditions of frequent hailstorms and 93 km/h wind gusts.
 Moreover, hailstorms with thunderstorms are not a rare occurrence in this cool time of the year.
 Observations demonstrate that cold weather (below zero temperature) is not experienced after halfway through the month as plantation season officially begins during the last fortnight.
-On rare occasions, snowline has even dropped down just to 3000 feet in February because of which Margalla Hills have received heavy snowfall in some years (especially up to a total of 1.5 feet snow in 2005).
+On rare occasions, snowline has even dropped down just to 3000 feet in February because of which Margalla Hills have received heavy snowfall in some years (especially up to a total of 1.5 feet of snow in 2005).